saraponton/Linked-Dictionary-1/README.md

 ## Coding Principle 4: Single Responsibility Principle (SRP)

+Each method is doing one function and isn't doing more than one task.

 ## Coding Principle 5: Don’t Repeat Yourself (DRY)
 To avoid repetition, we converted some numbers into int variables to input the variable instead of a number every time.